1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Individual Room Furniture:

 Students are responsible for the condition of their rooms and all furniture assigned to it.
-Room furnishings must remain in students’ individual rooms.
-Damage charges will be assessed if furniture is found to be missing.
+University provided room furnishings must remain in students’ individual rooms.
+Charges will be assessed if furniture is found to be missing.
 Students may rearrange furniture, but must use it only for its intended purpose.
 Upon checking out of a room, all furniture must be reassembled as it was originally found.
+Should a student choose to bring additional room furniture (mattress, bedframe, desk, etc.), the student furniture must be arranged and used in a way so that all university furniture safely remains in room.
+Waterbeds are not allowed in residence halls.
 If additional furniture is brought into the residential facilities, it must be removed when the residence halls close or the student leaves the University.
 Students will be charged for the removal of any furniture or other personal items left after vacating their rooms/apartments.

 Common Area Furniture: